josephodom/2020-cat-facts/README.md

 ### Models

-No models!
-No database anything!
+There is a single model `Pdf` for saving PDF requests in the database.

+Initially I opted to just save them on disk & sort through them by filename, but I figured it would be a better test of my Laravel experience to save them in the DB.

 ### .env

-I didn't change the `.env` from the example at all.
+I only changed the `.env` from the example to connect it to my local database.